sultanawar321/reviews_text_classification/README.md

   - reviews.csv: represents the raw data of all customers reviews

 - src:
-  - topic_modelling.py: sample Python script of topic modelling notebook.
+  - topic_modelling.py: Python Module for topic modelling.

 - notebooks:
-  - customers_reviews_topic_modelling.ipynb: includes the whole topic modelling work; from data preprocessing to feature engineering, LDA model training, topics visualisations and topics selection.
+  - customers_reviews_topic_modelling.ipynb: includes the end-to-end topic modelling; from data preprocessing to feature engineering, LDA model training, topics visualisations and topics selection.

-  - customers_reviews_setfit.ipynb: includes fine-tuning a setfit model on a small labelled of customers reviews and quick fine-tuning demo using data from the datasets HF library.
-It also presents the process to use the fine-tuned model to generate inference on unseen datapoints and apply evaluation and monitoring mechanism using text similarity algrothims.
+  - customers_reviews_setfit.ipynb: includes the fine-tuning approach of a HF Setfit model on a small labelled of customers reviews, and another quick fine-tuning demo using sample data from the datasets HF library.
+This notebook also presents the process to use the fine-tuned model to generate inference on unseen datapoints and to apply evaluation and monitoring mechanism using text similarity algrothims like Regex and FuzzyWuzzy.

 - README.md: a detailed description of project files.

 ## Python Packaging:
 - Follow the pip installs within each notebook
 - Libraries and packages needed:
-  - python >=3.8
+  - python >= 3.8
   - pandas=1.5.3
   - re=2.2.1
   - transformers==4.40.2